 1/2 teaspoon chili flakes (optional)

-1 Combine the pork, vinegar, water, soy sauce and half of the garlic and onion in a pan.
+1 Combine the pork, vinegar, water, soy sauce, and half of the garlic and onion in a pan.
 Bring to a boil, then simmer until meat is tender, about 20 minutes.
 Add 1/2 cup water if it’s drying out before the meat gets tender.
-Sauce left on the pan should be about half a cup when done.
+The sauce left on the pan should be about half a cup when done.

 2 In a separate pan, saute the remaining garlic and onion in oil.
 Add the tomato and cook until it’s wilted.